Poolman worked with Brafton to create a content strategy and integration approach that generated more website visits and conversions.

 Vogely said Poolman’s next goals are to continue working on its strategy and find ways to benefit from all the resources at its disposal, specifically with Google+.
 Overall, Poolman is looking to make its content even more successful by gathering data about articles that get the most clicks and conversions, and bringing those qualities to other pieces across the site for even stronger results.

-“Next, we want to set up Google Authorship.
-We want to improve our Google+ presence, and just take advantage of everything the network offers.” —Vogely
+“Next, we want to improve our Google+ presence, and just take advantage of everything the network offers.” —Vogely